PRIVACY, FACE ANALYSIS

 Companies and institutions all around the world are using innovative technologies like face recognition systems, human behavioral analysis, fingertips identification and other well-known authentication systems, in order to retrieve valuable data about customers, users and people in general.

 However, the use of these biometric technologies is raising ethical concerns regarding the privacy of users.

 Applications should be built from the ground up with privacy in mind.
 This is what we are doing at Sightcorp.
 We believe in the positive applications and use of these new technologies.
-Our Face Analysis and Eye Tracking software allows to detect faces of individuals or multiple people at once and gather real-time information on their age, gender, facial expressions, eye gaze location and more.
+Our Face Analysis and Eye Tracking software allows detecting faces of individuals or multiple people at once and gather real-time information on their age, gender, facial expressions, eye gaze location and more.
 All this without storing any personal information at all.